 is a poet, writer, and editor whose most recent book, American Sign, received the 2003 Antonio Machado Prize in Poetry.
 He teaches Creative Writing at Cambridge University, England, as part of the Oxbridge Summer Studies Program, and is a faculty member at Houston Community College - Northwest.
 An avid tennis player and basketball fan, he is currently writing Voices Without Borders, an anthology of works related to the subject of immigration.

-a poet and instructor from Houston, Texas, has an MFA from Bennington College.
-Her chapbook, The Bright Obvious (Finishing Line Press), was released in May 2009.
-Her writing appears in If These Walls Could Speak: The Blanton Museum Poetry Project (University of Texas, Austin), The Weight of Addition (Mutabilis Press), TriQuarterly, Calyx, Minnesota Review, Natural Bridge, Nimrod, Borderlands, Texas Review, and other journals and anthologies.
-She has received scholarships from the Taos Writers Workshop, Vermont Studio Center, and The Writers Colony at Dairy Hollow; she was a finalist for the Iowa Review Poetry Award.
+a poet and instructor from Houston, Texas, is the author of The Bright Obvious (Finishing Line Press).
+Her poems and essays have appeared in TriQuarterly, Calyx, Crazyhorse, Ars Medica, Minnesota Review, Nimrod, Relief, Borderlands: Texas Poetry Review, and other journals and anthologies.
+She has received awards from the Taos Writers Workshop, Vermont Studio Center, and The Writers Colony at Dairy Hollow.
+She recently received a Pushcart nomination.

 has an MA in English and Creative Writing from the University of Houston.
 She received the PEN Southwest Houston Discovery Prize for Poetry in 1985.
 Her work has been published in The Paris Review, The New Republic, and Shenandoah, and poems and appeared in the anthology A Wider Giving: Women Writing After a Long Silence (Chicory Blue Press, 1988).
 She has taught English and Creative Writing at the University of Houston-Downtown, poetry workshops at the community level, and now teaches memoir writing to senior citizens like herself.